ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-3-3.md

-Chapter 3: Techniques for Identifying Problems: Examples of Individuals Who Successfully Identified Problems Using These Techniques
+Examples of Individuals Who Successfully Identified Problems Using These Techniques
 ===================================================================================================================================

 In this chapter, we discussed several techniques for identifying problems, including root cause analysis, SWOT analysis, fishbone diagrams, and Pareto charts.
 In this section, we will provide examples of individuals who successfully identified problems using these techniques.